 BIO 2513.
 ANATOMY AND PHYSIOLOGY I, LECTURE.
 A lecture course that covers the anatomical and physiological study of the human body as an integrated whole.
-The course includes detailed studies of: biological principles; tissues; and the integumentary, skeletal, muscular and nervous systems.
+The course includes detailed studies of biological principles; tissues; and the integumentary, skeletal, muscular and nervous systems.

 BIO 2521.
 ANATOMY AND PHYSIOLOGY II, LABORATORY.
 A laboratory course that contains experiments and exercises that reinforce the principles introduced in BIO 2523 Anatomy and Physiology II, Lecture.
+Prerequisite: BIO 2511 and BIO 2513 with a "C" or better.

 BIO 2523.
 ANATOMY AND PHYSIOLOGY II, LECTURE.
 A lecture course that includes detailed studies of the anatomy and physiology of the human special senses, endocrine, cardiovascular, lymphatic, respiratory, digestive, and urinary systems, as well as reproduction and development.
-Prerequisite: BIO 2513/2511 with a "C" or better.
+Prerequisite: BIO 2513 and BIO 2511 with a "C" or better.